|

 Egyptian incense.
 Dioscorides' book was lost to Europe but preserved in the

-work to Europeans a millenium later.
+work to Europeans a millennium later.

 Like